lucasrabiec/TransitiveAlgorithms/README.md

 ### 1. Method with DFS (Depth First Search)
 If you use method with DFS you receive two additional connections 0 -> 0 and 2 -> 2.
-Complexity: O(V^2)
+Time complexity: O(V^2)

 ### 2. Method with Floyd-Warshall
-Floyd-Warshall algorithm doesn't finds thats self-connections, but it have O(V^3) complexity.
+Floyd-Warshall algorithm doesn't finds thats self-connections, but it have O(V^3) time complexity.

 Look at the picture below for better comprehesion of this issues.